gappeah/fcc-periodic_table_db/README.md

 # Periodic Table Database

 This project is part of the FreeCodeCamp Relational Database certification.
-The objective is to build a database that stores information about the elements in the periodic table, along with a Bash script that interacts with this database to retrieve and display data in a user-friendly format.
+The objective was to build a database that stores information about the elements in the periodic table and create a Bash script that interacts with this database to retrieve and display data in a user-friendly format.

 ## Project Structure

-- **Database**: The database is created and managed using PostgreSQL.
+- **Database**: The database is managed using PostgreSQL.
-- **Script**: A Bash script (`element.sh`) is provided to interact with the database.
+- **Script**: A Bash script (`element.sh`) was created to interact with the database.

 ### Files

-- `periodic_table.sql`: Contains SQL commands to create the database, including the necessary tables and relations to store the elements, their properties, and types.
+- `periodic_table.sql`: Contains SQL commands to create the database, including the necessary tables and relationships to store the elements, their properties, and types.
-- `element.sh`: A Bash script to retrieve information from the database based on the user's input (either an element's name or atomic number).
+- `element.sh`: A Bash script to retrieve information from the database based on user input (either an element's name, symbol, or atomic number).

 ## Database Schema